degs15/Apartment/README.md

 # Apartment
-Created a ASP.NET MVC Web Application for our Apartment Business.
+Created a ASP.NET MVC Web Application for an Apartment Business.
+This web application allows you to create, update , edit and delete Tenant Information and Tenant Transactions.

 **Frameworks used:**
  -Dapper for ORM